mvp5464/interviewPrep/nodejs.md

 - async function
   - After the result is ready it put msg to event queue.
-  - Node is Continuously monitoring this even queue.
+  - Node is Continuously monitoring this event queue.

 ```bash
 # MODULE WRAPPER FUNCTION